 What Can You Do if You Are a Victim of an Online Romance Scam?

 If you suspect you have been the victim of a scam, we suggest you reach out to local law enforcement and/or file a report with the FBI’s Internet Crimes Complaint Center (IC3).

 At Bosco Legal Services, we have trained cyber analysts that are able to assist our clients in tracking down the identity of a fake account.
 In situations like these, the goal becomes to track down the account and gather any necessary social media evidence that will be admissible in court.
 In addition to our investigative fees, more often than not, any legal action will require that the client find and hire an attorney, which would incur attorney fees and court fees.
 In about 65% of cases we handle, hiring an attorney is a necessary step to unmask the identity of the bad actor.

 What Can You Do if You Are Dealing with Online Harassment?

 If you are facing online harassments, checkout our resources page to learn about the different types of online harassment and examples of how they have been handled.

 According to the Harvard Medical School, people in healthy relationships tend to live longer and are less likely to suffer from a heart attack.
 It is no wonder, that Valentine’s Day has a special place in the hearts of so many.
 This Valentine’s Day, Bosco Legal Services encourages everyone to stay safe and to watch out for romance scams.

 If you are interested in starting an investigation, feel free to submit your details and an investigator will be available to take down your information.
-To learn more about the investigative services and online harassment resources that we offer, and to stay up-to-date in this field, feel free to subscribe to our blog.
+To learn more about the investigative services and online harassment resources that we offer, and to stay up-to-date in this field, feel free to subscribe to our resource articles section.